-So back to fish oil in general.
-The major fish oil benefits include decreasing the risk of heart disease and stroke while also helping reduce symptoms of depression, hypertension, attention deficit hyperactivity disorder (ADHD), joint pain, arthritis and chronic skin ailments like eczema.
-(2) Fish oil intake has also been associated with aiding the body in weight loss, fertility, pregnancy and increased energy.
+Fish oil intake has also been associated with aiding the body in weight loss, fertility, pregnancy and increased energy.
 Prescription fish oil has even been approved by the FDA to lower unhealthy high triglyceride levels.
-(3)

-Most of the fish oil benefits exist because it’s one of nature’s richest sources of omega-3 fatty acids.
-While certain fish oil claims aren’t accurate, I will go over the proven scientific evidence that demonstrates the true benefits of fish oil.
+Most of these fish oil benefits exist because it’s one of nature’s richest sources of omega-3 fatty acids, which have anti-inflammatory effects.

 What Is Fish Oil?